sgottsch/multiwiki/README.md

-# multiwiki
+# MultiWiki

-The MultiWiki is currently being prepared for publication.
+The MultiWiki code is currently being prepared for publication.